 - Automatic payday every Friday

 This app is so easy to use, and it has so many great features.
 It makes money management for kids super easy.
-My 8-year-old has no problem logging into the app on her device and checking off chores or reviewing her account balance.
-My 5-year-old requires a little more assistance but she loves having her own money to spend and is super motivated to continue earning more.
-They both have their goals set on items they’d like to purchase, and they now have a clear visual on how much work they’re going to need to put in before they can buy that special item.
+My kids have no problem logging into the app on their devices and checking off chores or reviewing their account balance.
+They both have their goals set on items they’d like to purchase, and they now have a clear visual of how much work they’re going to need to put in before they can buy that special item.

 Open an Investment Account for the Kiddos